rexmzumara/rexmzumara/README.md

 #### Design and Developer
 ![Design and Developer](https://www.torontomu.ca/content/dam/graduate/programs/computer-science/Code-Banner.jpg)

 I'm Rex Mzumara from South Africa, and I am into Design and Software Developement.
 I really enjoy learning languages and framework like React and React Native, as well as work in Wordpress.
 I also enjoy wireframing, ui and ux, and design in general.
 Fullstack developer in the works.
-Cloud computing enthusiast
+Cloud computing enthusiast.

+## Skills and Experience
+* ⚛️React
+* 📱React Native
+* 💻HTML, CSS, JAVA, NODE.JS

 Skills: JS /VUE JS / REACT / JS / HTML / CSS